easyops-cn/next-demo/README.md

 ### Development with Micro-Apps

-We have preset three micro-apps for you out of the box:
+We have preset some micro-apps for you out of the box:

 - Home: `./micro-apps/home/storyboard.yaml`
 - Todo: `./micro-apps/todo/storyboard.yaml`
-- Car Store: `./micro-apps/car-store/storyboard.yaml`

 Feel free to modify any content in these YAMLs while `yarn serve` is running, the webpage will auto refresh when these YAMLs are changed.